PHPWord

 Answer:

-found in growing parts of plants.
+Actively dividing cells found in growing parts of plants.

-with a dense cytoplasm.
+Small, thin-walled cells with a dense cytoplasm.

-, making the tissue compact.
+No intercellular spaces, making the tissue compact.

-for rapid cell division.
+Large nuclei for rapid cell division.

-root tips, shoot tips, and nodes
+Found in root tips, shoot tips, and nodes.

-primary and secondary growth
+Helps in primary and secondary growth.

-Differentiates into
+Differentiates into permanent tissue after maturation.

 12. How does collenchyma support the plant body?